 - Humulene: contains a woody and spicy aroma and is found in sage, ginseng, hops and more.
 This terpene supports healthy inflammatory response and the body’s natural ability to fight pathogens.

-Like cannabinoids, terpenes contain an array of health benefits for our pets and are still being studied.
+Like cannabinoids, terpenes for dogs and cats contain an array of health benefits for pets and are still being studied.